Michel Martelly: Presidency

-Canadian Government Sanctions Against Martelly
+Canadian government sanctions against Martelly

 On 17 November 2022, the Government of Canada imposed joint sanctions against Martelly and former Prime Ministers Laurent Lamothe and Jean Henry Ceant.
-The sanctions against Martelly was a response to his allegedly involvement in "gross and systematic human rights violations in Haiti."
+The sanctions were taken against Martelly on the basis of "gross and systematic human rights violations in Haiti."
 Specifically Martelly is accused of supporting violent armed gangs in Haiti that terrorize the population.
 A "tormented" Martelly was seen returning to Haiti from Miami 24 hours before the sanctions were publicly announced, traveling with nine pieces of luggage.

-A press release by the office of Canadian Prime Minister Justin Trudeau mentioned that Martelly is "suspected of protecting and enabling the illegal activities of armed criminal gangs.
+A press release by the office of Canadian Prime Minister Justin Trudeau said that Martelly is "suspected of protecting and enabling the illegal activities of armed criminal gangs.